Old Latin: Fourth declension (u)

 The stems of the nouns of the u-declension end in ŭ and are masculine, feminine and neuter.
 In addition there is a ū-stem declension, which contains only a few "isolated" words, such as sūs, "pig", and is not presented here.

 Fifth declension (e)

 The 'e-stem' declension's morphology matches the Classical language very nearly.

 Personal pronouns

 Personal pronouns are among the most common thing found in Old Latin inscriptions.
 In all three persons, the ablative singular ending is identical to the accusative singular.
+In Classical Latin, "ego" can be pronounced with both long and short final vowel, thus pointing at two versions of the pronoun possibly from Old Latin; the original form of the pronoun is reconstructed in Proto-Italic as *egō, with a long vowel.

 Relative pronoun

 In Old Latin, the relative pronoun is also another common concept, especially in inscriptions.
 The forms are quite inconsistent and leave much to be reconstructed by scholars.

 Verbs

 Old present and perfects

 There is little evidence of the inflection of Old Latin verb forms and the few surviving inscriptions hold many inconsistencies between forms.
 Therefore, the forms below are ones that are both proved by scholars through Old Latin inscriptions, and recreated by scholars based on other early Indo-European languages such as Greek and Italic dialects such as Oscan and Umbrian, and which also may be compared to modern Spanish.